-- tortious interference, unfair competition, and employee raiding
+- Unfair competition, tortious interference, and employee raiding

-- preliminary and permanent injunctions, temporary restraining orders, and special injunctions
+- Preliminary and permanent injunctions, temporary restraining orders, and special injunctions

-- corporate governance and shareholder disputes
+- Corporate governance and shareholder disputes

 In addition to his litigation practice, Mike is a member of Blank Rome’s Recruiting and Retention Committee, Alumni Committee, and Litigation Department’s CLE Planning Committee.
-He previously served as the co-chair of the Firm's 2014, 2016, and 2017 summer associate program.
+He previously served as the co-chair of the firm's 2014, 2016, and 2017 summer associate program.